whippingdot/Language-Tutorials/README.md

 ## Contributions

-You can contribute easily by cloning & editing this repo in your favorite editor (mine is VS Code).
+You can contribute easily by cloning & editing this repo in your favorite editor.
 After that, make your changes and create a pull request.
 I will check it out and give you some feedback/improvements.
-After everything is perfect, I will merge and I will add you in the courses area*.
+After everything is perfect, I will merge and I will add you in the courses area^.
 While making the changes, try keeping the format that is used in the other files, and if you are creating a new tutorial, try also creating the file names with the same format as most other file names!

-* If the courses area gets too filled, I will create a new section for contributions
+^ If the courses area gets too filled, I will create a new section for contributions

 ## Practice Problems